johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> *Breaking bread* was originally fashioned, by the early church, upon the weekly *Sh'bat* (Sabbath) meal of the Jews.
-This was a time of thanksgiving for God's deliverance of Israel from the oppression of Egypt.
+> Breaking bread was originally fashioned, by the early church, upon the weekly *Sh'bat* (Sabbath) meal of the Jews—a time of thanksgiving for God's deliverance of Israel from the oppression of Egypt.

 ---

--	Although breaking bread has typically become a ceremony in today's churches, it is sometimes possible to incorporate a simple meal into the routines of meeting together and to recognise this as a practical form of breaking bread.
-Sharing food together is a vital part of human fellowship and a practical way of sharing God's daily provision to us.
+-	Although breaking bread has typically become ceremonial in modern Christianity, it is possible to incorporate a simple meal into times of meeting together and to recognise this as a form of breaking bread.
+Sharing food together is a vital part of human fellowship and a practical way of celebrating God's daily provision.

 -	Where sharing a whole meal is not practical or possible, consider breaking a small amount of bread together, in a symbolic act of shared hospitality and commitment to membership of the body of the Messiah.

 #### Prayer ####

-Intercessory prayer directs our vision and our compassion beyond ourselves and our own needs.
-Consider incorporating intercessory prayers on behalf of neighbours, networks and communities, as well as local and national rulers and governors.
+Intercessory prayer directs our vision and compassion beyond ourselves and our own needs.
+Consider incorporating intercessory prayer into times of meeting together, on behalf of neighbours, networks and communities, as well as local and national rulers and governors.

 -	Pray for the gospel to deeply impact and transform individuals, communities, cultures and societies throughout your nation, all of Africa, Europe, Asia and the Americas.

--	If any member of the group has access to information about unreached peoples, incorporate it appropriately.
+	If any member of the group has access to information about unreached peoples, incorporate it appropriately.

 -	Please consider praying for this Maize Plant Discipleship Resource.
 Pray that it will be used by God to edify and strengthen and bless the Messianic Community, within Africa ... and beyond!

 Finally, those who have gathered for discipleship should send one another forth in prayer and the power of God's blessing.

 -	Encourage disciples to use that day's teaching to infuse prayer with fresh confidence concerning God's will.
 Include personal and vocational concerns and specific challenges faced by members of the group.

--	Bless one another, by speaking a blessing, either from Scripture, or as led by the Holy Spirit, over a person or a community or a specific problem.
+-	Bless one another by speaking a blessing, either from Scripture, or as led by the Holy Spirit, towards a person, community or a specific problem.

--	Expecti that the power of God's word and the blessing of his life in us will overcome all opposition!
+-	Expect that the power of God's word and the blessing of his life in us will overcome all opposition!

 ### Practical considerations ###